everx-labs/sdk-samples/low-level/node-js/core-api/multisig/README.md

 # How to deploy your wallet and make a transfer

-In this example we use [ton-client-js](https://github.com/tonlabs/ton-client-js) to deploy solidity multisig contract [SafeMultisigWallet.sol](https://github.com/tonlabs/ton-labs-contracts/blob/master/solidity/safemultisig/SafeMultisigWallet.abi.json) in to test [net.ton.dev](https://net.ton.live/) blockchain.
+In this example we use [ton-client-js](https://github.com/tonlabs/ton-client-js) to deploy a [multisig contract](https://github.com/tonlabs/ton-labs-contracts/blob/master/solidity/safemultisig/) into the [Developer Network](https://net.ton.live/).

+You can update the scripts to [work with other networks](https://docs.ton.dev/86757ecb2/p/85c869-networks), for example, with Free TON

 ## Prerequisite